aws-samples/aws-private-decoy-resources/README.md

 3. Review and edit the CDK python code in [resources/resources_stack.py](resources/resources_stack.py).
 Make changes to the CDK code to modify the properties of the resources created.

 4. Review and edit the Lambda function code in [lambda/index.py](lambda/index.py).
-This function is triggered by EventBridge rules and maps incoming CloudTrail API events to custom findings in Security Hub with [fields defined in ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html).
+This function is triggered by EventBridge rules and maps incoming CloudTrail API events to custom findings in Security Hub with [fields defined in the AWS Security Finding Format (ASFF)](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html).

 5. Synthesize the CloudFormation template for the updated code using:
     ```